btzy/lieuzhenghong.com/root/stanford_cs107e_notes_lab_3_report.md

 and we're guessing that once you try to read values outside of that stack the OS will throw an error.

+## Assignment 3

+### string functions, stoi

+Most of the string functions were easy but the `stoi` functions were tricky.
+WN and I implemented the functions separately as a learning experience.
+He finished much quicker than I did and was kind enough to review my code, which was very helpful.

+### xxx_to_base functions

+start 2030 12/22
+end 2215 12/22

+We managed to write a passing `string_to_base` function.
+It was quite tricky.
+We sort of cheated by using `printf` in a REPL to debug our functions rather than using gdb.

+### sprintf

+### vsnprintf

+### printf